Skip to main content

 Session memory context

 GET /v1/sessions/{session_id}/memory-context returns a SessionMemoryContextView.
-Important fields:
+Optional query parameter:

 • session_id